BrilliantTreasure1/walletshop-api/readme.md

 # 🛒 Online Store API

 This is a RESTful API for an online store, built with **Node.js**, **Express**, and **PostgreSQL**, featuring:
-- User creation with internal wallet
+- User creation and wallet management via gRPC
 - Product management (CRUD)
 - Order system with wallet-based payment
 - Dockerized PostgreSQL integration